miki-lwy/miki-lwy.github.io/portfolio.md

 categories: private
 permalink: /portfolio/
 ---
+# Spotify - Music Taste and Sentiment in Global Music Streaming
-# Spotify's Music Analysis - 17 October 2018
+17 October 2018
 #### This is my first school project in Hyper Island

 You can find the source code at GitHub: